Fitness and Health Click here for more details Fitness and Health

-Purpose: This test is for certification as a Sports Nutritionist.
+Purpose: This exam is for certification as a Sports Nutritionist.

-Instructions: You must download and read Fitness ABCs before taking this test.
+Instructions: You must download and read Fitness ABCs before taking this exam.
 You are responsible for the Nutrition section of the manual only.
-When you feel you're ready, complete this information form and the test below.
-Press the submit button when your done.
+When you feel you're ready, complete this information form and the exam below.
+Press the submit button when you're done.
 Your score must be 70% or greater in order to pass.
 There are no "trick" questions.
-Test results are returned immediately.
+Exam results are returned immediately.

-If you've recently taken the test within the past year, you do not need to retake this test and you may pay for your certification now by clicking here.
+If you've recently taken the exam within the past year and have not yet paid, you do not need to retake this exam and you may activate your certification now by paying here.
 Your two-year certification period will begin on the date of payment.
+Also we recommend completing the Personal Trainer Course as well.

-If you lose your internet connection, continue to take the test.
-When you are done, pressing the "Submit Test for Grading" button below will automatically reconnect you and grade the test.
-If you would like to use a secure form, click here.
+If you lose your internet connection, continue to take the exam.
+When you are done, pressing the "Submit Exam for Grading" button below will automatically reconnect you and grade the exam.

 All information is required.
 You will NOT be put on a mailing list.